 "Where are you going?"
 She called out to him.
-It was as if he couldn’t hear her saying the words, he smiled like he heard something else.
+It was as if he couldn’t hear her saying the words, he smiled like he held a secret.
 She couldn’t hear him either.

-He just smiled, his eyes soulless as they looked behind her.
-Before she could see what he was staring at, cold arms wrapped around me forcefully.
+He just smiled his eyes soulless as they looked behind her.
+Before she could see what he was staring at, cold arms strapped themselves around her forcefully.
 It pulled her backwards out of the TARDIS.